-Required Courses: In order to provide the flexibility necessary for an individual MA student's emphasis in period or genre studies, screen studies, linguistics, or composition/rhetoric, the Department requires only one course of all general MA students, ENGL 5013: Introduction to Graduate Studies (for Screen Studies students, ENGL 5363: Critical Approaches to Screen Studies).
+Required Courses: In order to provide the flexibility necessary for an individual MA student's emphasis in period or genre studies, Screen Studies, Linguistics/TESOL (Teaching English to Speakers of Other Languages), or Composition/Rhetoric, the Department requires only one course of all general MA students, ENGL 5013: Introduction to Graduate Studies (for Screen Studies students, ENGL 5363: Critical Approaches to Screen Studies).
 The following requirements govern MA course work.